3. SW4RM Protocol Specification¶

 3.8.1.
 Scalability¶

-- Horizontal scaling of all services
+- You scale all services horizontally.

 3.8.2.
 Reliability¶

-- Circuit breakers and retry policies
+- The system implements circuit breakers and retry policies.

 3.8.3.
 Observability¶